Why should engineers read more fiction?

 The Northerners – Chris McGeorge, Judith O’Reilly, Rob Parker, Adam Peacock, Robert Scragg, Trevor Wood.

-The Scots (even further north) – Ian Rankin, Val McDermid, Lin Anderson, William Mackay, James Oswald, Abir Mukherjee, Helen Sedgwick, Lesley Kelly.
-Doug Johnstone.
+The Scots (even further north) – Ian Rankin, Val McDermid, Lin Anderson, William McIntyre, James Oswald, Abir Mukherjee, Helen Sedgwick, Lesley Kelly, Doug Johnstone.

 The Scandinavians (the furthest north of all) – everything published by Orenda – including Kjell Ola Dahl, Eva Bjorg AEgisdottir, Jørn Horst Lier and Thomas Enger.